ACTIVE LAWSUIT!

 C.L.
 Mike Schmidt Published by C.L.
 Mike Schmidt

-The U.S. Judicial Panel on Multidistrict Litigation (JPML) has transferred dozens of lawsuits alleging injuries from hip replacement systems featuring Stryker LFIT V40 femoral heads to a federal court in Massachusetts for pretrial handling.
+The United States Judicial Panel on Multidistrict Litigation (JPML) has moved numerous lawsuits claiming injuries from hip replacement systems equipped with Stryker LFIT V40 femoral heads to a federal court in Massachusetts to manage the pretrial proceedings.

 Free Confidential Lawsuit Evaluation: If you or a loved one had complications after hip replacement surgery, you should contact our law firm immediately.
 You may be entitled to compensation by filing a suit and our lawyers can help.